Denhonator/KHPCSpeedrunTools/README.md

 ### Load Removers

+#### Option one

+After selecting your game in the `Game Name` field in the `Edit Splits` window, press the `Activate` button.

+#### Option two

 Add the `Scriptable Auto Splitter` component into your Livesplit layout, and select the .asl file for your game.

-Ensure you have a timer set to show game time.
+With either option ensure you have a timer set to show game time.
 Some games do not support load removed time (LRT) leader boards, check your game's leader board to be sure.
 You may still use a load remover in these cases but you must ensure your recording includes the "real time" timing method for submission.
-For more detailed instructions and screenshots see [here](LoadRemovers/readme.md)!
+For more detailed instructions, including configuring, and screenshots see [here](LoadRemovers/readme.md)!

 ## Join the Action